bionetslab/grn-benchmark/src/DiffCorr/README.md

 Tab-separated output file will be stored at `--output.path`

 ### Interpretation of the Output
-The output text file contains the results of differential correlation analysis by the DiffCorr package between pairs of molecules under different conditions or treatments 1 and 2, respectively.
+The output text file contains the results of pair-wise differential correlation between molecules by the DiffCorr package under different conditions or treatments.
 - `Molecule X, Molecule Y`: These columns are pairs of molecules which are correlated
-- `r1, r2`: Correlation coefficients for Molecule X and Molecule Y
+- `r1, r2`: Correlation coefficients for condition 1 and condition 2
 - `p1, p2`: p-values for the correlation coefficients
-- `p (difference)`: Indicates the significance of the difference between the correlations of Molecule X and Molecule Y under the two conditions.
+- `p (difference)`: signifies the difference between the correlations of Molecule X and Molecule Y under the two conditions.
 - `(r1 - r2)`: Difference in correlation coefficients
 - `lfdr (in cond.
 1), lfdr (in cond.
 2)`: Local false discovery rate (lfdr)
 - `lfdr (difference)`: Shows the significance of the difference between the correlations of Molecule X and Molecule Y under the two conditions.